Scrum and Agile app: backlog, sprints, epics, and burndown

 • Burndown: a line chart of points remaining over the sprint term, with a gauge toggle for a single-number view.

-Sprint nest tabs
+Sprint tabs

 Open a sprint to see two tabs: